de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 **dwSize**: We also know about this argument, it is used to pass the size in *bytes* of the memory region which we want to modify.
 Here, we will use it specify the size of the memory region that we want to free.

-**lpAddress**: This argument is used to specify the type which we want to use to free the memory.
+**dwFreeType**: This argument is used to specify the type which we want to use to free the memory.
 It may be a bit confusing to you but looking at these types and their definition will clear your confusion:
 <img src="../images/virtualfree-free-types.png" alt="virtualfree() free types" width="700px">{: .align-center}

 ## Return value